DIY | Exclusive Bohemian Earrings

 All our examples are made with gold-plated sterling silver components, but the components are also available in a sterling silver version.
 Please click on the links below or contact us if you you have questions.

-Bohemian jewelry, also known as bohemian style or boho style, has its roots in the bohemian movement that emerged in 19th century France.
-Originally, the bohemian style was associated with artists, writers and free spirits who rejected conventional norms and expressed themselves through a non-conformist lifestyle and fashion.
+Bohemian jewellery – often called boho style – traces its origins back to the bohemian movement that emerged in 19th‑century France.
+The style was first associated with artists, writers and free spirits who rejected conventional norms and expressed themselves through a more unconventional way of living and dressing.

-The history of bohemian jewelry spans time and cultures.
-It is often inspired by ethnic patterns, colorful folklore, and handmade techniques from different parts of the world.
-Bohemian jewelry usually combines different elements such as freshwater pearls, tassels, quartz and other gemstones, wood, pendants and charms, feathers and a host of other natural materials.
-The style is characterized by a relaxed yet artistic approach to accessorizing that often gives a unique and personal touch to those who wear it.
+ver time, bohemian jewellery has drawn inspiration from many cultures.
+It often features ethnic patterns, colourful folk traditions and handmade techniques from around the world.
+Typical elements include freshwater pearls, tassels, quartz and other gemstones, wood, pendants and charms, feathers and a wide range of natural materials.
+The look is defined by a relaxed yet artistic approach to accessorising, giving each piece a unique and personal character.

-The bohemian style has evolved over decades and remains popular today, not only as a fashion statement, but also as a way to express individuality, creativity and a spirit of adventure.
+The bohemian style has evolved over the decades and remains popular today – not just as a fashion trend, but as a way to express individuality, creativity and a sense of adventure.

 Hoops with Floating Aqua Chalcedony Bead